What class period length are the agendas in my course planned for?

 We recognize that there is no one-size-fits-all approach for designing curriculum that is used across the country.
 Every school’s schedules and needs are different.
 For some, Summit’s curriculum may prove to be too short, for others, too long.

 The Common Core Standards were not designed such that every topic should be given similar weight.
 In fact, some topics are more important and should command more time; others should command less (see the Common Core focus charts here).
 Should your school’s time available differ from the time allocations in the Base Curriculum, we recommend giving more time to high-priority topics and/or less time to lower-priority topics.

 We strongly recommend that any necessary cuts to a unit or lesson take place before teaching the unit.
 When these cuts are not made until well into a unit, they tend to result in the more important lessons (which come later in the unit) being cut for the sake of time, rather than purposefully identifying which lessons to omit beforehand.
-See here for further guidance on making cuts to your curriculum, s
+See here for further guidance.

 Where does your curriculum come from?